 Q When does Mt Buffalo open?

-national park Mt Buffalo never closes, so as a result it also doesn’t open
+national park Mt Buffalo never closes, so as a result it also does not have a formal opening

 like some of the snow resorts.
-The season and therefore what you can do on your
+The season change and therefore what you can do on your